← Back to 史記

 使

 In the thirty-second year, a comet appeared.
 Duke Jing sat in the cypress chamber and sighed, saying: 'How grand!
 Who will have this?'
 All the ministers wept, but Yanzi laughed, and the duke was angered.
 Yanzi said: 'I laugh because the ministers flatter excessively.'
 Duke Jing said: 'The comet appears in the northeast, corresponding to Qi's star field, and I take it as a worry.'
-Yanzi said: 'You, my lord, have high towers and deep pools, taxes and levies as if you cannot obtain them, punishments that you fear are not sufficient, and the Fu star will appear.
+Yanzi said: 'You, my lord, have high towers and deep pools, impose taxes and levies as if you cannot obtain enough, and impose punishments as if you fear they are insufficient.
+The Fu star is about to appear.
 What is there to fear from a comet?'
 The duke said: 'Can it be exorcised?'
 Yanzi said: 'If the spirits can be prayed to come, they can also be exorcised to leave.
 The common people's bitter resentment is counted in the tens of thousands, and you, my lord, command one person to exorcise it.
 How can one overcome the many mouths?'
 At this time, Duke Jing was fond of administering the palaces, gathered dogs and horses, was extravagant, and had heavy taxes and severe punishments.
 Therefore, Yanzi admonished him with this.

 66